memo/webcam-pix2pix-tensorflow/README.md

 # 2. Training
 The training and architecture is straight up '*Image-to-Image Translation with Conditional Adversarial Nets*' by Isola et al (aka [pix2pix](https://phillipi.github.io/pix2pix/)).
-I trained with the [tensorflow port](https://github.com/affinelayer/pix2pix-tensorflow) by @affinelayer.
+I trained with the [tensorflow port](https://github.com/affinelayer/pix2pix-tensorflow) by @affinelayer, which is also what is powering that '[sketch-to-cat](https://affinelayer.com/pixsrv/)'- demo that went viral recently.
 Infinite thanks to the authors (and everyone they built on) for making their code open-source!

 I only made one infinitesimally tiny change to the tensorflow-pix2pix code, and that is to add *tf.Identity* to the generator inputs and outputs with a human-readable name, so that I can feed and fetch the tensors with ease. **So if you wanted to use your own models with this application, you'd need to do the same**.
 (Or make a note of the input/output tensor names, and modify the json accordingly, more on this below).